Michael Turtur

 In 2011 he was a State Finalist in the Australian of the Year.
 Michael Turtur was a television commentator for the Seven Network during its Olympics coverage.

 In January 2018 Turtur was made an Officer of the Order of Australia (AO) for "distinguished service to cycling, particularly through the development and promotion of world-class road cycling events, and to the community of South Australia".

+There is a cycling path named after Turtur in South Australia, following the Glenelg tram line.

 Australian Sports Commission Board

 Michael Turtur is on the Australian Sports Commission Board with Mr John Wylie AM, Chair, Mr David Gallop (Deputy Chair), Glenys Beauchamp (ex-officio), Alisa Camplin OAM, Sally Carbon OAM, Liz Ellis AM, John Lee, Margaret Osmond, Andrew Plympton, Ken Ryan, and Kyle Vander-Kuyp.

 Union Cycliste Internationale

 Michael Turtur is on the UCI board on the Management Committee of the Union Cycliste Internationale.
 He is also president and chair of the track commission.

 Cycling teams

 Michael Turtur was Section Manager of the 1994 Victoria, Canada, Commonwealth Games Cycling Team, the 1995 World Championships, and the 1996 Atlanta Olympic Games.